-Additional Environmental Health courses are currently being developed.
+Additional environmental health courses are currently being developed.

 Liberal Studies

 Contact:

-Office of Student and Academic Services (OSAS) Tel: 416-736-5222, Fax: 416-736-5923 The purpose of a BA Liberal Studies degree is to allow a student to follow a program of studies of related courses which offers greater flexibility than a Major program or which lies in an area for which there may not be a Major program.
-Students are advised to make an appointment with the Office of Student and Academic Services to discuss course selection and theme approval.
+Students interested in the individualized liberal studies option should contact, Office of Student and Academic Services (OSAS) Tel: 416-736-5222, Fax: 416-736-5923 Students interested in other liberal studies themes should contact the appropriate School noted below.
+The purpose of a BA Liberal Studies degree is to allow a student to follow a program of studies of related courses which offers greater flexibility than a major program or which lies in an area for which there may not be a major program.
+Students in individualized liberal studies are advised to make an appointment with the Office of Student and Academic Services to discuss course selection and theme approval.
 The major program consists of at least 48 credits in a designated theme area, which form a coherent pattern of study, including at least 18 credits at the 3000 level or above.
-A Liberal Studies degree program may contain no more than 24 credits from any one academic discipline.
+A liberal studies degree program may contain no more than 24 credits from any one academic discipline.
 Cross-listed courses may not be used to exceed 24 credits from any one discipline.
-Types of Liberal Studies programs are as follows: Communication Studies (School of Social Sciences) Creative Arts And Cultural Expression (School of Arts and Letters) Health Studies (School of Nursing) Public Service Studies (School of Social Sciences) Social And Political Thought (School of Social Sciences) Individualized Liberal Studies (Office of Student and Academic Services) It is possible for students to take the equivalent of an honours program in Liberal Studies if they enrol under General Honours.
+Types of liberal studies programs are as follows: Communication studies (School of Social Sciences) Creative arts and cultural expression (School of Arts and Letters) Health studies (School of Nursing) Public service studies (School of Social Sciences) Social and political thought (School of Social Sciences) Individualized liberal studies (Office of Student and Academic Services) Programs of Study It is possible for students to take the equivalent of an honours program in liberal studies if they enrol under General Honours.
 (Students may initiate their own programs to suit their particular interests.
-Speak to a Student Advisor in OSAS).
+Speak to a student adviser in OSAS).
 SCHOOL OF NURSING Office:

 Room 404 Atkinson, Tel: 416-736-5271, Fax: 416-736-5714 Director:

-Kathleen G. Macdonald Undergraduate Program Coordinator:
+Kathleen G. Macdonald

-Janet Jeffrey
+Undergraduate Program Directors: Collaborative Program - Rose Steele Post RN Program - Janet Jeffrey

 Nursing

-BScN Honours:
+BScN (Honours):